Kids safely training BJJ

 In youth classes, we focus on body control, listening skills, safe movement, and respectful partner training.
 Students learn how to tap, how to stop, how to reset, and how to use their voice when something feels wrong.

-Parents are welcome to watch class.
+Parents are welcome to watch training session.
 If a child needs extra support, we make a plan with the family.

 Adult Beginner Safety Standards

-Adults often worry about getting hurt, being embarrassed, or being too out of shape.
+Adults often worry about getting hurt, embarrassment, or feeling too out of shape.

 That is why adults start with Beginner Lane.
 You will learn positions, escapes, balance, and safe contact before intensity increases.
-The goal is not to survive class.
+The goal is not to survive training session.
 The goal is to leave feeling more confident than when you walked in.

 Check the schedule or compare options and pricing when you are ready.